CarlKCarlK/rustconf24.handson/wasm_browser2.md

 > Aside: For time and simplicity, we are skipping Chromedriver testing.

 ## Native Project: Install, Test, and Run

-> Note: If you cut-and-paste, remember to add an *`ENTER`* at the end of each chunk.

 ```bash
 # top of projects directory